Absolute Expressiveness of Subgraph-based Centrality Measures: Subgraph-based Centrality Measures

 \begin{definition}[\textbf{Induced Ranking}] Let $\Ce$ be a centrality measure.
 The {\em ranking induced by $\Ce$}, denoted $\rank(\Ce)$, is the binary relation

-over $\vg$.
-We say that $\Ce$ is a {\em subgraph motif centrality measure relative to the induced ranking} if there are a subgraph family $\F$ and a filtering function $f$ with $\rank(\Ce) = \rank(\subc{\F,f})$. \markfull \end{definition}
+over $\vg$. $\Ce$ is a {\em subgraph-based centrality measure relative to the induced ranking} if there are a subgraph family $\F$ and a filtering function $f$ with $\rank(\Ce) = \rank(\subc{\F,f})$. \markfull \end{definition}

-Interestingly, although the measure employed in the proof of Proposition~\ref{pro:no-subc-measure} is not subgraph motif, we can show that it is a subgraph motif measure relative to the induced ranking.
-In particular, with $\hat{G}$ being the graph $(\{v_1,v_2,v_3\},\{\{v_1,v_2\}\})$ used in the proof of Proposition~\ref{pro:no-subc-measure}, by defining the subgraph family $\F$ as
+Interestingly, although the measure employed in the proof of Proposition~\ref{pro:no-subc-measure} is not subgraph-based, it is easy to show that it is a subgraph-based measure relative to the induced ranking.
+In particular, by defining the subgraph family $\F$ as $\F(v,G) = \{G_v\}$, for every $(v,G) \in \vg$, and the filtering function as the identity, it is not difficult to see that $\rank(\Ce) = \rank(\subc{\F,f})$.